RFR-R1CH4RD/Loader/README.md

 ## Salvatore
-Salvatore script is a versatile and universal script hub that supports a wide range of games on the Roblox platform.
+A high-quality, versatile script hub that supports a wide range of games on the Roblox platform.
+It has a sleek, user-friendly interface to make every gaming experience unique and convenient.
+Explore a rich world of possibilities with Salvatore!
 ## Currently supported games:
 - Berry Avenue RP
 - Break In (Story)